 Similarly, Osmosis also intends to leverage similar techniques to mitigate MEV.
 Osmosis plans to encrypt the transactions in the mempool before they’re included in a block.
 This would hide the transaction information and prevent validators from re-ordering or censoring the transactions for their profit.
 Once transactions are encrypted, the shards of the private key are shared among all validators and the key can only be reconstructed by ⅔ validators.
 That way, Osmosis will be able to mitigate the MEV, since the block will be almost simultaneously decrypted while it’s being confirmed.
 Validators will not be able to extract value at the cost of users’ profit.

 Another platform mitigating MEV by leveraging the threshold cryptographic techniques is Shutter Network.
 Shutter Network is an open-source project that aims to prevent front-running (a type of MEV) on Ethereum by using a distributed key generation (DKG) protocol based on threshold cryptographic techniques.

 Similar to SKALE & Osmosis, Shutter also uses these techniques to send encrypted transactions in a way that protects them from front-runners on their path through the dark forest (the metaphorical hunting ground of front-runners that each transaction must cross).

 Multisigs can be set up with an arbitrary number of keyholders.
 A 2-of-2 MultiSig requires that both parties holding the keys sign any message.
-With a 2-of-3 MultiSig, three parties hold the keys, but only two need to come together to sign a transaction.
+With a 2-of-3 MultiSig wallet or setup, three parties hold the keys, but only two need to come together to sign a transaction.

 MultiSig schemes are similar to threshold cryptosystems, as they are distributed systems.
 Yet, MultiSig participants each have a complete public key, while participants on threshold schemes receive only a share of a single common public key.